I basically lived on baked samosas for more than a year during my college days.

 Repeat with the rest of the filling and phyllo sheets.

-4 Bake the samosas: Bake for 10-15 minutes until the edges of the samosas begin to turn golden.
+Bake for 10-15 minutes until the edges of the samosas begin to turn golden.

-5 Make the dip: While the samosas are baking, make the dip.
+While the samosas are baking, make the dip.
 In a medium-sized bowl, combine yogurt, mint, sumac, olive oil, pepper, and salt.
 Stir it together.

-6 Eat samosas!
 Pull the samosas out of the oven, transfer to a serving platter, serve alongside the mint dip, and enjoy hot!